The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Introduction

-This paper makes the first new determination of $\mc S$ for a family of exceptional groups in three decades.
-We obtain a complete solution not just for $F_4(q)$, but for $E_6(q)$ and ${}^2\!E_6(q)$ as well.
-Prior to this paper, a complete answer was only known for $F_4(2)$ \cite{nortonwilson1989}, $E_6(2)$ \cite{kleidmanwilson1990a} and ${}^2\!E_6(2)$ \cite[p.191]{atlas} (although this article includes possibly the first published proof of the list for ${}^2\!E_6(2)$, as we do not depend on \cite{atlas} in our proof, and no proof is given there).
+This paper makes the first complete determination of $\mc S$ for a family of exceptional groups in three decades.
+We obtain a complete solution for $F_4(q)$, $E_6(q)$ and ${}^2\!E_6(q)$.
+Prior to this paper, a complete answer was only known for $F_4(2)$ \cite{nortonwilson1989}, $E_6(2)$ \cite{kleidmanwilson1990a} and ${}^2\!E_6(2)$ \cite[p.191]{atlas}.
+(No proof is given there, but there is a proof given recently by Wilson \cite{wilson2018un}, which appeared as this work was underway.
+The proof here depends on neither \cite{atlas} nor \cite{wilson2018un}.)
+Note also that our proof depends on neither \cite{aschbacherE6Vun} nor \cite{magaardphd} (although we use ideas from \cite{aschbacherE6Vun} in Section \ref{sec:sl28}), and thus all parts of the determination of the maximal subgroups of these groups, including any dependencies, are published.